 The Guggenheim Museum is the star of Bilbao

-In the morning you'll make the drive from Oviedo to Bilbao.
+In the morning, you'll make the drive from Oviedo to Bilbao.
 This is a pleasant and scenic three-hour drive that mostly follows the lovely Cantabrian Coast.
-Upon arrival in Bilbao, you'll check into your hotel and can then stretch your legs on a guided tour of a city that's both modern and historic.
+Upon arrival in Bilbao, you'll check into your hotel and then stretch your legs on a guided walk through the city's modern and historic neighborhoods.

-It begins in Old Town.
-This is the beating heart of Bilbao, home to the oldest landmarks as well as many bars, restaurants, and boutiques.
-Major sights include the 18th-century Church of San Nicolás and the 16th-century Church of San Antón, which is dedicated to Anthony the Great, an Egyptian saint and the father of monasticism.
-Other notable sights include the 14th-century Cathedral of Santiago and the Mercado de la Ribera, which, at 107,639 square feet, is the largest covered marketplace in Europe.
+Start in the Old Town, home to the oldest landmarks and many bars, restaurants, and boutiques.
+Major sites include the 18th-century Church of San Nicolás and the 16th-century Church of San Antón, dedicated to Anthony the Great, an Egyptian saint and the father of monasticism.
+Other notable sites include the 14th-century Cathedral of Santiago and the Mercado de la Ribera, the largest covered marketplace in Europe.

-No visit to Bilbao is complete without stopping in at the Guggenheim Museum, a masterpiece of contemporary architecture by the legendary Frank Gehry.
-This glimmering titanium structure looks more like a sculpture than a building, with its sleek lines sensually curving in virtual defiance of physics.
-Inside, the museum's 24,000 square-meter space houses a treasure trove of works from great artists such as Andy Warhol, Anish Kapoor, Jeff Koons, Louise Bourgeois, and Eduardo Chillida.
+No visit to Bilbao is complete without visiting the Guggenheim Museum, a masterpiece of contemporary architecture by the legendary Frank Gehry.
+This glimmering titanium structure looks more like a sculpture than a building, with its sleek lines curving in virtual defiance of physics.
+Inside, the museum is a treasure trove of works from great artists such as Andy Warhol, Anish Kapoor, Jeff Koons, Louise Bourgeois, and Eduardo Chillida.

 The rugged cliffs of the Basque coast